-Since our programs serve simultaneously as research platforms to the benefit of everyone involved, so we seek participants whose musical background is aligned with our current research needs, to the mutual benefit of everyone involved.
-Successful match-making is therefore essential to the integrity of our research and teaching.
-We invite you to chat with TekhneeBot, our decision engine, who will consider your individual background and suggest relevant projects.
-At the end of the process you’ll be provided with a list of recommendations and the option to arrange a follow-up discussion with us.
+Our training programs serve simultaneously as research platforms to the benefit of everyone involved, so we seek participants whose musical background is aligned with our current research needs.
+We invite you to run TekhneeBot, our decision engine, which will consider your individual background and suggest relevant projects.
+At the end of the process you’ll be provided with the option to arrange a follow-up discussion with us.

-In principle, yes; in practice, sensor usage is more frequent in the performance-intensive programs.
-Most participants in such programs will be invited to wear one or more coin-sized sensors at least once, and possibly on a regular basis.
-Currently, the sensors are used for calibration and reference dataset development.
-Use of sensors requires your acceptance of a standard confidentiality (“non-disclosure”) agreement and your assurance that any information on devices or associated pedagogic practices to which you have been privy will remain confidential.
+Sensor usage is more frequent in the performance-intensive programs.
+Most participants will be invited to wear one or more coin-sized sensors on a regular basis during piano lessons and performance workshops.
+In relevant cases we request acceptance of a standard “non-disclosure agreement,” as a token of understanding that any information on the devices or associated pedagogic materials, to which you’ll be privy, will remain confidential.
 Participants are given access to all data collected from their playing.

-Please contact us, either directly or after chatting with TekhneeBot, for information on fees.
+Please contact us, either directly or after running TekhneeBot, for information on fees.

 The academic integrity of our research and the artistic relevance of our practices and technologies.

-We are particularly keen on working with advanced students and junior researchers in any of the above areas.
+We are particularly keen on working with graduate students and junior researchers in any of the above areas.

-Most of the resulting research is intended to be released in the public domain via academic and academic press channels.
-Until that happens we generally request your confidentiality.
+Most of the resulting research is intended to be released in the public domain via academic and open scholarship channels.
+Until that happens we count on your confidentiality.
 Some of our work is also patent-pending.
 In special cases, especially when sensors are involved, Tekhnee may request a non-disclosure agreement with you prior to a collaboration.

-A representative list includes: Swift, Julia, Pd, RStudio, OSC, music21, and the mbientLab platform, among other tools and technologies.
+Among others: Swift, Julia, Pd, RStudio, OSC, music21, and the mbientLab platform.

-More reasons than would fit in this space: former affiliation of Tekhnee staff with the Sibelius Academy, a vibrant art-music scene, a penchant for innovation in education, proximity to Russia and other countries with an outstanding pianistic tradition, the open entrepreneurial culture and infrastructures, and much more.
+More reasons than would fit in this space: former affiliation of Tekhnee staff with the Sibelius Academy, a vibrant art-music scene, a penchant for innovation in education, proximity to Russia and its outstanding performance tradition, the open entrepreneurial culture and infrastructures, and much more.